bkerley/bryceblog/_drafts/clam-blitz-ui.md

-I don't like to be clowned on of course, occasionally clowning on a team can be fun, but I've been spending more time in ranked modes recently because it's less common, and if you are getting clowned on, the match ends sooner.
+I don't like to be clowned on of course, occasionally clowning on a team can be fun, but I've been spending more time in ranked modes recently because getting clowned on is less common, and if you are getting clowned on[^clown], the match ends sooner.
 I'd rather lose a ranked match than suffer the last half of a turf war where the midfield is as distant as the moon.

+[^clown]: Big Clown gave me $6 for each time
+    I said "clowned on"

 </aside>